Tarzan, the Ape Man (1981 film): Plot

 James Parker is a big game hunter in Africa, searching for a place in the jungle where elephants allegedly go to die, wanting to retrieve its ivory.
 For this, he abandoned his wife and daughter, when the latter was but a child.
 After her mother's death, Jane, James's estranged daughter, decides to visit him and eventually joins the expedition.
 During their travels, Jane learns of legends about the "white ape" Tarzan, a supposedly giant man whom James's party is afraid of.
 One night, they even hear his loud yells in the distance.
 Tarzan, however, is actually an uncivilized white man raised by apes living in the African jungle.
 After he has a brief encounter with Jane, some of the people within James's party start disappearing, captured by a local tribe.
 Blaming Tarzan for these kidnappings and fearing he is after Jane, James starts pursuing Tarzan with the purpose of killing him.

 Realizing that James is on his trail, Tarzan manages to kidnap Jane without getting caught.
 Over time, Jane and Tarzan become fascinated by each other.
 Helped by Tarzan, Jane eventually returns to her father.
 However, when James sees her approach with Tarzan to his party, he misinterprets the situation, thinking that Jane is running away from her kidnapper.
 Despite Jane's attempts to clarify the situation, her father starts shooting at Tarzan, who runs away.
 Soon after, James's group is kidnapped by the natives, who intend to make Jane the wife of the tribe leader, the Ivory King.
 A monkey witnesses this and runs to Tarzan, who understands the animal and springs into action.
 Meanwhile, the natives remove Jane's clothes and tie her up.
 They wash her naked body in plain view, laughing at her shocked, humiliated protests and then smear her with white paint.
 James tries to protect Jane from the Ivory King, who beats him up and stabs him with a severed ivory tusk.
 Tarzan arrives, kills the Ivory King in single combat by breaking his neck, and rescues Jane.

-Jane says one last goodbye to her father before he succumbs to his injuries.
+Jane says one last goodbye to her father, James before he succumbs to his injuries.
 Tarzan and Jane later become a couple, and interact with the local animals peacefully.